-If your Super Hub 4 is giving you too many problems then a third party WiFi router or mesh WiFi setup if you are still having issues with the built-in WiFi.
+If your hub is giving you too many problems, then a third-party WiFi router or mesh WiFi setup if you are still having issues with the built-in WiFi.

-This is meant to be a singular source for a quick look at what could be wrong with your Super Hub 4.
-If you still don’t come right with your internet after finding out about your specific lighting configuration on your router then you can contact Virgin Media and have them look into it further.
+This is meant to be a singular source for a quick look at what could be wrong with your hub.
+If you still don’t come right with your internet after finding out about the specific lighting configuration on your router, then you can contact Virgin Media and have them look into it further.

-If you would like to learn more about what a replacement router should have in terms of features and functionality then be sure to read our Virgin Media replacement router article here.
+If you want to learn more about what a replacement router should have in terms of features and functionality, read our Virgin Media replacement router article here.

 What do the lights mean on Virgin hub 4?

 Each light on the Virgin Media Hub 4 has a different meaning.
 Each light has an icon or word next to it that tells you what it is there for.